 This face pack calms down your skin and reduces any stress your skin may be experiencing.

-Mix 2 tablespoons of sandalwood powder with either honey or milk; all the three ingredients can be mixed together as well just see to it the mixture is of thick consistency and doesn’t end up being too runny.
+1. Mix 2 tablespoons of sandalwood powder with either honey or milk; all the three ingredients, just see to it the mixture is of thick consistency and doesn’t end up being too runny.
 This face pack calms down your skin and and improves your skin texture.

-2. Now add this generously to your face and neck area and keep it until dry, which should be within 20 minutes.
+2. Now add this generously to your face and neck area and keep it until dry.
 Wash your face gently but thoroughly in circular motions.
 You will notice a difference immediately.
-This pack can be used once two weeks or once a month.
+This pack can be used once a week.
 It will clear up your skin and all the dirt accumulated.

-Anti-Tan: If your skin is prone to tanning apply sandalwood paste to the affected area and leave it for about 20 minutes.
-Sandalwood is very effective is removing tan.
+Tip: Sandalwood has anti-tanning properties.
+If your skin is prone to tanning apply sandalwood paste to the affected area and leave it for about 20 minutes.

 Fuller’s Earth for DIY Skincare

 Multani mitti or Fuller’s Earth as it is known in India, is perfect face pack for teenagers hitting puberty.
 It is an amazing ingredient for those suffering regular break-outs in skin due to hormonal fluctuations.
 But even if you are not a teenager you can apply this in your face regularly.

 Fuller’s Earth deeply cleans your pores; removes accumulated dirt prevents and removes dark circles, pigmentation, pimples and dullness of skin.
 Due to this fuller’s earth is considered a very effective skin cleanser for people with oily skin.